 I'm assuming for this post that you have a plan.
-If you don't have a plan underlying why you're investing, it will be incredibly difficult for you to get through these kinds of time.
+If you don't have a plan underlying why you're investing, it will be complicated for you to get through these kinds of times.
 Build that foundation first.
 Then proceed to the next steps.

 2. Check Your Risk Level